-Sexual Orientation refers to who a person is emotionally, sexually, or romantically attracted to, whether that individual identifies as lesbian, gay, bisexual, straight, asexual, or other.
+Sexual Orientation refers to how people identify their emotional, sexual, or romantic attraction to, other people and can be described as lesbian, gay, bisexual, straight, asexual, or other.

 Straight/Heterosexual refers to a person who is emotionally, romantically, and sexually attracted to another person who is of a different sex and/or gender.